matesh/mqttk/README.md

 The easiest way to install these, is to use brew.
 The commands below may be different on your system.

+⚠️ When installing/running the app, use the system interpreter, or the interpreter available via homebrew.
+Conda or other interpreters can cause your system to crash entirely (kernel panic) which issue is outside of the code of this software.
+This crash happens under certain circumstances when switching to the app via mission control or the dock, there's nothing I can do about it unfortunately.
+Therefore, use other interpreters at your own risk!
 ```shell
 $ brew install python python-tk
 ```